 The V15’s all-purpose High Torque cleaner head works great on carpets and hard floors, but it’s not perfect for hard floors.
 The V15 takes things to the next level on hard surfaces by including a second roller, called the Laser Slim Fluffy Roller.

-Previous models, like the Dyson V10 Absolute and V8 Absolute, came with two cleaner heads too.
+Previous models, like the Dyson V10 Absolute, came with two cleaner heads too.
 But Dyson didn’t include the Fluffy Roller with any V11 variants sold in the US.
 I’m glad the Fluffy Roller made a comeback this year because it’s essential for those with lots of hard floors.

 The Laser Slim Fluffy Roller is amazing for dust for a few reasons: